Homepage > Journal > The best programming languages for product managers

 • The accuracy of the decisions made.

-A Product Manager also plays the role of a lawyer/representative of the future user in the process, project.
+A PM also acts as a lawyer or representative of the future user in the process or project.

-Product Managers also aim to raise awareness about the specificity of needs, behaviors, goals, capabilities, and expectations of end users.
+Product managers also aim to raise awareness about the specificity of end users' needs, behaviors, goals, capabilities, and expectations.

-The knowledge of technology (of jargon and coding) significantly facilitates understating and communicating requirements, needs, and expectations.
+Knowledge of technology (jargon and coding) significantly facilitates understanding and communicating requirements, needs, and expectations.

-Product Managers that know programming languages and project management methodologies have an easier time communicating information when they share the same knowledge (at least at the basic level) with programmers.
+Product managers who know programming languages and project management methodologies have an easier time communicating information when they share the same knowledge (at least at the basic level) with programmers.

 Understanding how to program and guide development projects also allows you to be much more efficient when it comes to the following: